mihajlija/perf-budget/using-bundlesize-with-travis-ci/index.md

 title: Using bundlesize with Travis CI
 author: mihajlija
 description: |
-  You’ve done hard work to get fast, now make sure you stay fast by automating performance testing with Lighthouse CI.
+  Define performance budgets with minimal setup and enforce them as part of your development workflow using bundlesize with Travis CI.
 web_lighthouse: N/A
 web_updated_on: 2018-12-06
 web_published_on: 2018-11-05